-Here's When Massachusetts Can Expect The Next Snowfall
+Here's When Massachusetts Can Expect the Next Snowfall

 Winter is a fact of life here in Massachusetts.
 Snow is something us New Englanders look forward to especially around the holidays.
 Temperatures have actually for the most part been pretty mild but when they drop, they drop.
 Thankfully the heater in my car is like an oven.
 I drive Toyotas so why not right?

 Before we get into the forecast the rest of this week, the farmer's almanac predicted the coldest months in January and February for western Massachusetts.
-However, the month of December is where we need to watch out for heavy snowfall.
 Fun fact, last year's prediction was 50% accurate so we're looking a 50/50 chance for the same predictions this winter season.

 Here's a photo I snapped 4 years ago today of the first snowfall on Mount Greylock: